Azure/azure-signalr/docs/use-signalr-service.md

 They can be accessed at [`Hub.Context.User`](https://github.com/aspnet/SignalR/blob/release/2.2/src/Microsoft.AspNetCore.SignalR.Core/HubCallerContext.cs#L29).
 - Normally you should leave this option as is.
 Make sure you understand what will happen before customizing it.

+#### `ServerStickyMode`
+- Default value is `Disabled`.
+- This option specifies the mode for **server sticky**.
+When the client is always routed to the server which it first `/negotiate` with, we call it **server sticky**.
+This options can be useful when you want to store some client context when `/negotaite` for `hub` to use.
+- In distributed scenarios, there can be multiple app servers connecting to one Azure SignalR instance.
+Inside one Azure SignalR instance, there are many running pods, each of them take some server connections from some app server.
+When the client comes in, Azure SignalR chooses the server connection for the client traffic to route to based on the routing strategy.
+    - When `ServerStickyMode` is `Disabled`, the strategy is to route to a local server connection with least burdon.
+    - When `Prefered`, the strategy is to route to a local server connection which connects to the specified server if exists, or fallback to a local server connection with least burdon.
+    - When `Required`, the service is always trying find the specified server to route to no matter if it is local or global connections.
+This option can have performance issues if the client is globally routed.
+It means that all the traffics from client to the globally routed sticky server always go through back plane (which is Redis in Azure SignalR), including ping messages.

 #### Sample
 You can configure above options like the following sample code.